-A good nomination is key to communicating the qualifications of a candidate to the award committee.
-To that end, SPE has gathered information from award committees, chairpersons, nominators, directors, and staff to assemble a list of best practices to assist members, sections, and regions in preparing high-quality international award nominations.
+Communicating the qualifications of a candidate to the award committee is the key to a good award nomination.
+To that end, SPE has gathered information from award committees, chairpersons, nominators, directors, and staff to assemble a list of best practices to assist members, sections, and regions in preparing high-quality international and regional award nominations.
 This guide will evolve along with the successful strategies provided by nominators and award committee members, the technologies available, and innovations developed by SPE staff and members at the local, regional, and international level.
 As a global organization, SPE recognizes the diverse cultures represented in the membership, and strives to present equal opportunity for all members to participate successfully in the SPE International Awards Program.

 1) Message from the SPE International Award Committee Chairs

-No special consideration is given to geographic diversity.
+SPE gives no special consideration to geographic diversity of recipients.
+Committees judge candidates on merit alone.
 Any skewness is considered an effect of the nomination volumes and quality from the different regions.
-The content of the nomination should be driven by evidence of the achievements of the candidate.
+Nominators should drive the content of the nomination using evidence of the achievements of the candidate.